Virginia Landlord-Tenant Act

 • Act within a reasonable timeframe when a tenant submits a maintenance request.

-• Abide by all other rules in the lease or rental agreement.
+• Abide by all other rules in the written lease agreement or rental agreement.

-• Keep their security deposit in a safe account until you return the security deposit to them.
+• Keep their security deposits in a safe account until you return the security deposit to them.

 Required Virginia Landlord Disclosures